-Specific procedures relating to wildlife hazard control are contained within the Wildlife Hazard Management Plan.
-The current version 10 is accessible on SharePoint or on request, via email to the Head of Aerodrome Operations (alistair.varrie@ports.je).
+Specific procedures relating to wildlife hazard control are contained within the Wildlife Hazard Management Plan, available on SharePoint or by request, via email to the Head of ARFFS & Airside Operations.

 ARFFS will continue active wildlife management under positive RT control in LVP states 1-3.